cp3402-students/cp3402-2021-site-cp3402-2021-group10/deployment.md

 2. In the themes folder, create a new folder and name it whatever you like

-3. While in the folder right click and choose 'git bash here'
+3. While in the folder right click and choose "Git Bash Gere"

 4. Git bash terminal will appear, then you can type in the following commands to pull the theme from our [Github repository](https://github.com/cp3402-students/cp3402-2021-site-cp3402-2021-group10)